Welcome to Gravestone Stories: Unearthing Alexandria’s Hidden Narratives

 Our blog entries further chronicle additional stories and context beyond the < 200 mini-biographies in the Notable Burials collection.
 Delve into rich historical accounts through our blog, which provides more detailed information separate from the abbreviated bios.

-Whether a history buff or simply curious, the Gravestone Stories blog allows you to continue uncovering true Alexandria stories that shaped America.
+Whether a history buff or simply curious, the Gravestone Stories blog allows you to continue uncovering true Alexandria stories that shaped America, complementing the experience of our Alexandria history tours.

 Discover the captivating history of 18th-century burials in Alexandria and the influential role of the Anglican Church in shaping the city’s cemeteries.
-Please navigate to our Historic Background tab to uncover the intriguing origins of the Wilkes Street Cemetery Complex.
+Please take a look at our Historic Background tab to find out the intriguing origins of the Wilkes Street Cemetery Complex, a key site featured in our Alexandria history tours.
 Immerse yourself in the rich stories behind these sacred grounds and understand how they have contributed to Alexandria’s development over time.

 The Cazenove Family Plot, filled with obelisks, is part of The Presbyterian Cemetery within Alexandria, Virginia’s Wilkes Street Cemetery Complex.
 The monuments create an atmosphere, inviting reflection on the lives and legacies of this 19th-century family.

 • Bring Alexandria’s Hidden Histories to Light.
-Our fully customized tours uncover captivating stories found nowhere else.
+Our fully customized Alexandria history tours uncover captivating stories found nowhere else.

 • Make Local History Accessible.
-We’re invested in community education and awareness of these meaningful stories.
+We’re invested in community education and awareness of these meaningful stories through our engaging Alexandria history tours.

 • Support Preservation Efforts.
-Your participation sustains the cemetery restoration work preserving these sites.
+Your participation in our Alexandria history tours sustains the cemetery restoration work preserving these sites.

 American flags and flowers placed next to gravestones in the Alexandria National Cemetery, a tradition observed each Memorial Day Saturday to honor the sacrifices made by those who served the country.

-Explore Alexandria’s Cemeteries Past Tours and Events Photos
+Explore Photos from Our Past Alexandria History Tours and Events

 On Saturday, March 16, 2024, during a Grave Marking Ceremony at Alexandria’s Presbyterian Cemetery & Columbarium in the Wilkes Street Cemetery Complex, a member of the Sons of The American Revolution Culpeper Minuteman Chapter stood proudly next to the Adam Family Obelisk.
 The ceremony honored Robert Adam (1731 – 17890), a distinguished signer of the Fairfax Resolves.
 Additionally, the event paid tribute to other notable figures of the American Revolutionary War era: David Black (1761 – 1831), a drummer boy in N.Y.
 Regiments 1, 2, 3, and 4, and John Dundas (1759 – 1813), who served as a member of the Philadelphia Militia.